Tbusk/vala-jetbrains-plugin/docs/LanguageServer.md

 <kbd>⚙️</kbd> > <kbd>Settings</kbd> > <kbd>Tools</kbd> > <kbd>Vala Plugin Settings</kbd> >
 `Specify path` > <kbd>Apply</kbd>

+> **Note**: If you encounter this message: `Formatting failed: Failed to execute child process ?uncrustify?
+> (No such file or directory)`, then you'll need to install a dependency called `uncrustify` https://github.com/uncrustify/uncrustify/.
+The language server says
+> it is optional, but it is required for the code help formatter, which can be
+> installed via your package manager.
+In ElementaryOS, you can install it with `sudo apt install uncrustify`.

 ### Language Server Manager
 The plugin uses the RedHat LSP4IJ manager to handle the language server, which is available at https://github.com/redhat-developer/lsp4ij and https://plugins.jetbrains.com/plugin/23257-lsp4ij.
 This allows for easy